drxspace/cronoconky/README.md

   place/position.

+### CHANGES in version 4.0

+2016-07-19
+· use of the new config file syntax which uses [Lua](http://www.lua.org/) syntax

 ### CHANGES in version 3.1

 2016-05-20
 · use of YQL to retrieve the weather information

 ### CHANGES in version 3.0